Just like a coin, every decision and situation always have two sides; the pros and the cons and so does single parenting.

 The single parent no longer has to worry about their attention that is divided between caring for the other partner and loving the child/ren.
 In this case, all attention and love

 In this case, all attention and love are towards the child/ren.
-As a result, the child grows up feeling more loved and cared for than if there was a divided attention.
+As a result, the child grows up feeling more loved and cared for.

 3. Autonomy And Confidence